rwuthric/learn-readthedocs/README.md

 # learn-readthedocs
-Personal repo to get familair with Read the Docs
+Personal repo to get familiar with Read the Docs